Thesis Option or Coursework Option

 Oral Defence

-On completion of the thesis, students will be expected to pass an oral defence of the work by an examining committee, which will be composed according to the regulations outlined in the academic calendar.
+On completion of the thesis, students will be expected to pass an oral defence of the work by an examining committee, which will be composed according to the regulations outlined in the Academic Calendar.
 The purpose of the oral defence is to demonstrate to the examiners that the candidate fully understands the work that was completed, how the research was completed, and the meaning and significance of the findings and conclusions.
 The candidate must have a clear understanding of how the work fits with the relevant literature and/or practice.

 Graduate Advising

-Dr. Nathan Rambukkana is your graduate co-ordinator.
+Dr. Jonathan Finn is your graduate co-ordinator.

 Coursework Option